thelia-modules/PayzenOneOffSEPA/Readme.md

 You first have to add Payzen module on your website and configure it.
 You also need to subscribe to SEPA option on your Payzen back-office.
 Then, just add Payzen One Off SEPA module to you website and activate it.
 No configuration is needed.

+## Order Status

+This module adds a new status to orders : ```Waiting for payment``` SDD orders will have this status after the customer fills his bank information.
+As usual, put the status to ```Paid``` when you have been paid on your PayZen back-office.

+Warning : don't use this new status by yourself !